-All residential care providers must be certified by MoH, which regularly audits them to make sure they provide safe and proper care.
+All residential care providers must be certified by the Ministry of Health (MoH), which regularly audits them to make sure they provide safe and proper care.

 If there is a serious issue or concern, then MoH or the DHB can inspect the home unannounced.

-Audit reports rate each home or hospital against a set of standards and suggest improvements where necessary.
+Audit reports rate each home or hospital against a set of standards and suggests improvements where necessary.
 The reports cover:

 - how people in the home or hospital are cared for

 - what the relationship between the staff and residents is like